hmcts/cnp-module-postgres/README.md

 # the fix is to clear the cache and login again: rm -rf ~/.azure && az login
 ```

-_Note: it's also possible to tunnel the connection to your own machine and use other tools to log in, IntelliJ database tools works, pgAdmin doesn't due to a hardcoded password length limit._
+_Note: it's also possible to tunnel the connection to your own machine and use other tools to log in, IntelliJ database tools works, pgAdmin 4 works with a workaround explained below._

 <details>